Tudor Black Bay GMT 79830: A Complete Guide

 The price is a big deal when it comes to the Tudor Black Bay GMT.
 Why?
 Well, because considering that you get a COSC in-house movement GMT watch, made by a brand that has a rich history, and that makes great quality watches built on heritage, you get great value for money.

 The Black Bay GMT retails for $3900 on a bracelet and $3,575 on a strap.
-That’s a very competitive price if you are looking at other similar GMT watches with an in-house movement and that hold the same quality and standard as the Tudor.
+That’s a very competitive price if you are looking at other similar GMT watches with an in-house movement that holds the same quality and standard as the Tudor.